eimsnolan/LLMs_from_scratch/README.md

 ## Acknowledgements

-Our sincere gratitude to Andrej Karpathy for his inspiring work on nanoGPT and Lightning AI for their work on the lit-llama project.
+Andrej Karpathy for his inspiring work on nanoGPT and Lightning AI for their work on the lit-llama project.
 These projects have served as an invaluable resource and starting point for this project.

 ## License